eboursier/eboursier.github.io/_teaching/sequential.md

 ## Year 2025-2026

-Courses are every Tuesday, 2pm-5pm in room 1A11, starting from September 23.
+Courses are every Tuesday, 2pm-5pm in room 1A11, starting from September 29, until December 1st.

-**Note:** there is no course on October 21 and 28.
+**Note:** there is no course on October 27.

 ## Course Evaluation
-- 1 homework
+- 1 homework (20%)
-- 1 final written exam.
+- 1 final written exam (80%)

 <code style="color : Red">Each student is allowed a single handwritten, two-sides, cheatsheet for the exam.
-Exam will be in room 0A1 on December 16 at 2pm.</code>
+Exam will be on December 15 at 2pm.</code>

-[Homework is available here](https://eboursier.github.io/files/sequential_course/homework.pdf).
-Submission deadline is November 12 at 7pm.
-Send your final homework as pdf by email.

 ## Lecture Notes